ZcashFoundation/frost/rfcs/0001-messages.md

     secret_key: frost::Scalar,
     // Set of commitments as jubjub::ExtendedPoint using frost::Commitment wrapper.
     commitments: Vec<frost::Commitment>,
+    // The generated public key for the group.
+    group_public: VerificationKey<SpendAuth>,
 }

 // Each signer participant send to the aggregator the 2 points